-Susan is the German teacher at Livingston Academy, 120 Melvin Johnson Drive, Livingston, TN 38570.
+Ms. Upton is the German teacher at Livingston Academy.
 She is also a registered nurse and has worked as an emergency room nurse at Livingston Regional Hospital.

 Angela Harris ('91)

 Photo of Angela Harris in New Guinea.
-Born in Dickson, TN, Angie grew up in Greeneville and Jackson, TN and is a graduate of Northside High School in Jackson.
+Born in Dickson, TN, Ms. Harris grew up in Greeneville and Jackson, TN and is a graduate of Northside High School in Jackson.
 Thanks to her travels, in addition to speaking Spanish Angie learned and used Tok-Pidgin in Papua New Guinea for two years, Korean in Korea for three and one half years, and Nepalese in Nepal for two years.
-Angie was kind enough to tell her whole story in her own words below:
+Ms. Harris was kind enough to tell her whole story in her own words below:

 "Hola, Apinun nau, Namaste, & Annyong hashimnika!
 It is an honor to be able to contribute to the TTU Foreign Language Department's website.
 I graduated from TTU in 1991 and have been grateful for Dr. Campana, Ms. Shettlesworth, Dr. Viera and the entire foreign language staff ever since.
 They were my mentors, my teachers, and my inspiration to embark on journeys around the world that changed my life forever.